trongaus/pacman/README.md

 ## notes:

-Running the game requres Python 3.0 or later and installation of the PyGame and Twisted libraries
+Running the game requres Python 3.0 or later and installation of the PyGame and Twisted libraries.
+Simply run "python3 main.py" while within the /src directory.

 Credit for the sprites goes to Superjustinbros on https://www.spriters-resource.com